realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 Note that the definitions will always be printed out in the same order
-that they're passed in, even though they may be processed out of
+that they're passed in, no matter what orders the queries return in.
-order.
-If we wanted, we could rewrite this to print out the results
+If we wanted, we could rewrite this to print out the results as
-as they're received, which would look like this:
+they're received and thus potentially out of order:

 ```ocaml
 (* Run many searches in parallel, printing out the results as you go *)